cagix/pandoc-thesis/README.md

 The above mentioned files constitute a minimal working example.
 To start your own project, simply clone this project and customize the files mentioned above.

-The generated PDF is intended to be printed **double sided** like a book.
-Also, chapters start always on a new (right) page, i.e. this may produce an empty left page at the end of a chapter.
+> [!NOTE] The generated PDF is intended to be printed **double sided** like a book.
+Also,
+> chapters start always on a new (right) page, i.e. this may produce an empty left page at the
+> end of a chapter.

 > [!WARNING] When switching between templates, please make sure to `make clean` first!
 > Failing to do so may lead to strange behaviour or even to weird errors.